Silver investing, .999 silver bullion

 Silver Investing, 1,000-oz silver bars

 CMIGS recommends investors go with 100-oz silver bars when investing in .999 fine silver bullion.
-However, IRA plan holders investing in silver should consider 1,000-oz bars when their accounts are large enough to do so.
+However, IRA plan holders with large accounts should consider 1,000-oz bars.

 Putting Silver (and Gold) in IRAs